What is acetylcysteine?

 If you are in an emergency medical setting: Before you take acetylcysteine, your caregivers will perform a blood test to measure the level of acetaminophen in your body.
 This test is most effective when performed within 4 to 8 hours after an acetaminophen overdose.
 If you cannot remember when you last took acetaminophen or how much you took, you will most likely be given the first dose of acetylcysteine right away.

 Your doctor will determine how long to treat you with acetylcysteine.
-Do not stop taking this medicine until your doctor tells you to.
+Do not stop taking acetylcysteine until your doctor tells you to.

 If you vomit within 1 hour after taking acetylcysteine, you may need to take another dose.